Please note that this is a BETA version of the document. All information presented is correct but we are working on improving the details. |

 You can use the White Luminance property to increase or decrease the bright parts of the scene.

-Tone Mapper can also be used to generate Bloom, Streak, or Ghost effect.
+Tone Mapper can also be used to generate Bloom, Streak, or Ghost effects.

 Bloom